 An assault with intent to commit a felony charge is very serious.
 Convictions often result in fines and incarceration.
-Simply contact the Simmrin Law Group if you have additional legal questions.
-We provide straightforward answers about legal charges in California.
+A criminal defense attorney from the Simmrin Law Group is available for your legal questions.
+We provide straightforward answers about criminal charges in California.

 Learn More About Assault Charges in California

 Assault is a criminal act on its own in California.
 Assault charges apply if someone attempts to use force against another person.
 Any harmful or offensive contact may constitute an act of assault.
 Individuals do not have to cause harm or pain to face assault charges.

 Basic assault charges are prosecuted under Penal Code 240.
 This basic form of assault is considered a misdemeanor in California.
 Assault with intent to commit a felony is not a misdemeanor.
 PC 220 is a more serious charge treated as a felony.

 For a free legal consultation with a lawyer serving California, call (310) 928-9347